RafaelGoulartB/next-ecommerce/README.md

 </p>

 > This project was made to show a full ecommerce plataform with front-end build with Next.Js hosting by Vercel.
-> This project use the following API: https://github.com/RafaelGoulartB/Nodejs-Ecommerce-Api
+> And using the API in next.Js with GraphQL to make the backend.

 # :pushpin: Table of Contents